milwaukeedata/MKE_CD-markdown/readme.md

 0. This format will help others scrape this content effectively.
 Please follow the guideline!
 0. 5 or 6 of the "--" will indicate the beginning of a note, and should be the date witha MM/DD/YYYY format.
 0. The line with Method and From should always be the same format: "FROM: personsNameHere - personsOrganization", then next line, "TO: personsName - organizationName", then next line, "VIA: email (or phone)", without the quotes.
-0. Always put the text in between the three apostrophes as indicated below, so the text is sandwiched between the pairs.
+0. Always put the text in between the three grave accents "`" as indicated below, so the text is sandwiched between the pairs.
 0. For any attachments, put the text you want to link in the brackets "[]" and the URL/web link in the parenthesis "()"
 0. Always leave one empty line in between the FROM, TO, VIA, text and ATTACHMENTS lines.